LightningCreations/lc-coreutils/README.md

  (for example, if they reported a SEGMENTATION FAULT or BAD COMMAND), It is recommend to tag the issue with the appropriate coreutil (the first part of the test name, or `chmod-parse` if the test name starts with `chmod-parse`).
- Also include information about your system, IE. which linux distro and version, if you are using cygwin, etc.
+ Also include information about your system, IE. which linux distro and version.

 The tests are run by CI, so failures should be rare,